Frequently asked questions

-You can apply for a Bendigo Funeral Bond online by filling out our application form here.
-Before applying for a Bendigo Funeral Bond you must obtain a Bendigo Funeral Bond Disclosure Document.
-You can do this in a number of ways including:
+You can apply for either the Australian Funeral Bond or the Bendigo Funeral Bond online by filling out an application form.
+Before applying for the Australian Funeral Bond or the Bendigo Funeral Bond you must obtain a copy of the relevant Funeral Bond Disclosure Document.
+You can do this in a number of ways:

-- Downloading the disclosure document – You can download the Disclosure Document here or by contacting our Customer Service Team on 03 5485 7891
+- Download the Disclosure Document – from this site or by contacting our Customer Service Team on 03 5485 7891

 - Financial Adviser – you can seek advice from your Financial Adviser and make an application through them.

 - Prepaid Funeral with a Funeral Director – should you prepay your funeral with a participating Funeral Director they will apply on your behalf to place the bond with the Australian Friendly Society.
 Should you apply in this way you will be ‘assigning’ your funeral bond to that Funeral Director (refer to the Disclosure Document for more information).

 You can choose between individual or joint ownership of your Bond or apply for a separate Life Insured.

 - Individual Investor – for a single applicant.

 - Joint Investors – can be held in two names but can only be used for one funeral.
 This is a common investment for a couple who only have funds to invest for one funeral and want the choice of using it for the first or second joint holder.

 - Separate Life Insured – an option where you can apply for a Bond and be the investor/owner on behalf of another person, perhaps a loved one selected by you, as the Life Insured under the Bond.
 This means that you as the Investor will be the Society member, and upon the death of the Life Insured, the accumulated Bond proceeds will be available to meet their funeral expenses.